 EIST (Enhanced Intel SpeedStep Technology) allows the system to automatically adjust processor voltage and core frequency to reduce power consumption and heat dissipation.
-The options are Disabled (GV3 Disabled), and Enabled (GV3 Enabled).
-(Note: GV3 is Intel Speedstep support used on older platforms.)
-Please refer to Intel's website for detailed information.)
+The options are Disabled, and Enabled

 Turbo Mode (Available when Power Technology is set to Custom)

 Select Enabled to use the Turbo Mode to boost system performance.
 The options are Enabled and Disabled.